PreschoolKindergartenFirst Grade

 Your Ultimate Secret Weapon: The 'Just in Case' Workbook

 Inside your Expedition Kit, there should be one item that is held back.
-It's the crown jewel, the secret weapon you only deploy when you're an hour from your destination and everyone is at their limit.
+It’s the crown jewel, the secret weapon you only deploy when you’re about an hour from your destination and everyone is at their limit.
 This is the brand-new Whizki workbook.
 A book like our Summer Brain Activities Workbook is perfect.
 It requires no batteries, no Wi-Fi, and offers page after page of engaging, novel activities.
-Presenting it as a special 'road trip surprise' transforms it into the most exciting activity of all, guaranteeing you a peaceful final stretch of your journey.
+Presenting it as a special 'road trip surprise' turns it into the most exciting activity of all, and it helps you protect that last-stretch calm.

 Frequently asked questions